mindspore-ai/akg/README.md

   <img src="docs/akg-design.png" style="zoom:80%" div align=center/>

 ## Hardware Backends Support
-At present, `GPU V100/A100` are supported.
+At present, `Ascend910` and `GPU V100/A100` are supported.
 More Backends are on the list.

 ## Build